HughP/LinguisticsLibrarianList/README.md

 ##Resources for audio curation and digitization
-* [ARSClist](http://www.arsc-audio.org/arsclist.html) - Association for Recorded Sound Collections
+* [ARSClist](http://www.arsc-audio.org/arsclist.html) - The mailing list of the Association for Recorded Sound Collections.
+Hosted by the library of congress.

 ##Resources for video curation and digitization